wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/12-letter-from-furlonger-to-feakes.md

 ---
+doc_date: '1974-07-03'
+doc_num: 12
+doc_order: 12
+naa_refs:
+- naa_barcode: 4151641
+  naa_control_symbol: '1'
+  naa_series: A11443
+  reference: '[NAA: A11443, [1]'
-title: "12 Letter from Furlonger to Feakes"
+title: Letter from Furlonger to Feakes
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7851
 vol_id: 20
-doc_date: 1974-07-03
-barcode: 4151641
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 12 Letter from Furlonger to Feakes

 Jakarta, 3 July 1974

 TOP SECRET

  **Indonesia: Clandestine Operation in Portuguese Timor**

 Harry Tjan told Jan Arriens on 2 July that he intends to submit a paper to the President this week recommending that Indonesia mount a clandestine operation in Portuguese Timor to ensure that the territory would opt for incorporation into Indonesia.
 The paper will include a list of the specific actions that would be possible or required.
 These would include working through Catholic priests (some of whom are trained in Flores) and other indigenous contacts that exist between Kupang and Di1i.
 Tjan observed that in view of the rudimentary nature of political development in Portuguese Timor effective manipulation should not prove difficult.
 He mentioned that Indonesia had a clandestine operation of some sort going in Portuguese Timor during confrontation.
 The recently established political party favouring incorporation into Indonesia provided a ready-made starting point.